 - For NOAA KLM and NN’: HRPT data, expanded to 16 bits, big endian, bzip2 compressed.

 - For Metop: EPS level 0, bzip2 compressed.

 Only NOAA AVHRR data.

-For more information on EARS-ATMS see TD 14 - EUMETSAT Advanced Retransmission Service Technical Description (PDF,2 MB)
+For more information on EARS-AVHRR see TD 14 - EUMETSAT Advanced Retransmission Service Technical Description (PDF,2 MB)

 Full details on products can be found in the Product Navigator: